pdffiller/qless-php/README.md

 heartbeating, and so forth.
 There aren't a tremendous number of configuration options, but an important one is how long job data is kept around.
 Job data is expired after it has been completed for `jobs-history` seconds, but is limited to the last `jobs-history-count` completed jobs.
 These default to 50k jobs, and 30 days, but depending on volume, your needs may change.
-There is also possible to configure failed job in history, using `jobs-failed-history` parameter.
+There is also possible to configure a failed job in history, using `jobs-failed-history` parameter.
 To only keep the last 500 jobs for up to 7 days and failed jobs for 3 days:

 ```php